froger-me/wp-packages-update-server/integration-examples/dummy-plugin/lib/wp-package-updater/README.md

 ### Description

-Used to enable updates for plugins and themes distributed via WP Plugin Update Server.
+Used to enable updates for plugins and themes distributed via WP Packages Update Server.

 ### Requirements

 The library must sit in a `lib` folder at the root of the plugin or theme directory.

 Before deploying the plugin or theme, make sure to change the following value:
-- `https://your-update-server.com`  => The URL of the server where WP Plugin Update Server is installed.
+- `https://your-update-server.com`  => The URL of the server where WP Packages Update Server is installed.
 - `$prefix_updater`                 => Change this variable's name with your plugin or theme prefix

 ### Code to include in main plugin file